Research Portal

 This nearly decade-long journey has enabled us to develop an unparalleled understanding of the gaps in national research infrastructure that have hampered consistent, high-quality care and collaborative research in brain cancer.
 Our pioneering biobanking network has been instrumental in providing access to the critical mass of tissue samples needed to accelerate discoveries.

-Building on this foundation, we are now driving forward three key connected infrastructure pillars that will enable access to the data and resources needed for best practice patient care, cost effective clinical trials, and data-linkage to tissue samples for breakthrough research.
+Building on this foundation, we are now driving forward three interconnected infrastructure platforms that will enable access to the data needed for best practice patient care, cost effective clinical trials, and data-linkage to tissue samples for breakthrough research.

 In addition, we are developing national standards to harmonise brain cancer biobanking operations and the development of brain cancer organoids across Australia.